Aleman-Z/spikesorting/README.md

 -hpc.xlsx and cortex.xlsx files mentioned above!
 You can omit hpc.xlsx if you are not sorting hippocampal tetrodes.

+__FOR THE NEXT STEPS YOU NEED TO WORK LOCALLY, MEANING THAT YOU SHOULD COPY THE MERGED FOLDER INTO YOUR PC'S DATA HARDRIVE__
 5. Group channels by tetrode and save them in a new folder for that tetrode by running  `rearrange_folders.py`.
 If you are only sorting cortical tetrodes make sure that rearrange_folders.py contains the line __folders=['cortex']__ instead of __folders=['hpc', 'cortex']__.
 ```
 python -m rearrange_folders ‘complete_path_of_folder_with_ephys_data’